cs1060/iliang-hw1/README.md

 ### How to Run
 To start, run `cd wikismart` to get to the correct folder.
 Then, run `npm i` to install all necessary packages needed.
 To start the interface, run `npm start`.
 There is no personal API-key you need to generate to run this interface.

+### How to Use WikiSmart
+On the landing page, you have the option to search for a specific Wikipedia article, or to generate a random article.
+Be careful while searching, because any typos will result in no generated articles (aka no matches).
+For example, if I wanted an article on `Santa Claus`, but I typed in `Santa Clous`, my search would yield an empty page and no article matches.
+However, if I type `Einstein`, I would get the article on `Albert Einstein`.
+Typos will yield in no generated articles, but typing a commonly known substring of the person, place, or idea you want an article on should generate a valid article (but it might not be on the exact topic you are looking for, depending on how common the substring you searched is).
+Finally, searches are not case sensitive, so use any form of capitalization you wish. <br>

+After getting a valid article, you will get a thumbnail image (if one exists in the API JSON), an article prreview, a link to the entire Wikipedia article, as well as 5 related article links.
+You also have the option to continue searching for other articles, or generating random ones.

 ### API Used
 I used Wikipedia's MediaWiki API for this project to query user and random article searches.
 The API was able to give me information, including article title, a preview, a thumbnail, and related links.